ashishdoneriya/workbook-ssj/posts/cap-theorem.md

 Data should be upto date in every node

 ## Availability
-Data should be avaiable in every node
+Data should be avaiable in different nodes.
+It means data should be replicated across nodes.
+If one node goes down then the data of that node should be available in other nodes also.

 ## Partition Tolerance
 If one node fails, other nodes would continue to operate.